kbac70/experiments/README.md

-# spring-ext
+# kbac-experiments
-Spring Extensions is a library of various classes and utilities extending the spring framework.
+Experiments is a library of various classes and utilities evaluated over time.

 For details on available classes please refer to the <a href="https://github.com/kbac70/spring-ext/wiki">WIKI</a>